 — Horus was baptized in a stream by Anup at 30.
 Jesus was baptized with water by John the Baptist when he was 30 years old.
 Anup is the name of the divine scribe; the name John means scribe.

-- Horus was born in Annu, the place of bread.
-Jesus was born in Bethlehem, which means the house of bread.
+— Horus was born in Annu, the place of bread.
+Jesus was born in Bethlehem, the house of bread.

 — We see Horus with a shepherd’s crook on his shoulder, known as the good shepherd.
 Sound familiar?
 Jesus is also called the good shepherd, often shown carrying a lamb.